10 Quirky and Unusual Statues You Shouldn’t Miss In Barcelona

 David and Goliath is an abstract statue by Antoni Llena i Font inspired by the Somarrostro shanty town that occupied the nearby beach from 1882 until it was torn down in 1966.

-7. The Fish by Frank Gehry
+7. The Fish (El Peix) by Frank Gehry

 The giant fish sculpture which was designed by Frank Gehryy for the 1992 Barcelona Olympics